 Categories:

-Equalizer - Shows you the options for EQ-based transition presets (Volume, Bass, Mid and High) You can combine all of these 4 types, each with their own fade presets.
+In the Equalizer area of the Transition tab, you have the options for EQ-based transition presets (Volume, Bass, Mid and High) You can combine all of these 4 types, each with their own fade presets.

-Effects - Use more advanced transition effects, including Noise, Effect In and Out, Filter, and Side Chain.
+In the Effects area of the Transition tab, you can use more advanced transition effects, including Noise, Effect In and Out, Filter, and Side Chain.

-Stems - Use our Stem Separation transitions for even more control over your blend.
+In the Stems area of the Transition tab, you can enable Stem Separation transitions for even more control over your blend.
 This lets you set the transition independently between the drums, bass, melody, and vocals.

-My Presets - DJ.Studio Pro users can save their own transition presets.
+In the My presets area of the Transition tab, DJ.Studio Pro users (or higher) can save their own transition presets.

 Create a custom transition in the timeline editor.